hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

   - Stateful application
   - Backup and restore
   - HPE GreenLake for Private Cloud Enterprise
+  - hpe-greenlake-for-private-cloud-enterprise
 ---
 ### Overview

-[HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a Kubernetes (K8s) cluster, view details about existing clusters, and deploy containerized applications to the cluster.
+[HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html) ("containers service"), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a Kubernetes (K8s) cluster, view details about existing clusters, and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

 In this blog post, I discuss first the persistent volumes and volume snapshots in K8s.
 Then I describe the Container Storage Interface (CSI) and HPE CSI driver for K8s in HPE GreenLake for Private Cloud Enterprise.
-With a MySQL database instance deployed as a sample stateful application using persistent volume in the cluster, I show the detailed steps to create a volume snapshot of the database as a backup using HPE CSI driver.
-Finally I describe how to restore MySQL database using the created volume snapshot.
+With a MySQL database instance deployed as a sample stateful application using persistent volume in the cluster, I show the detailed steps to create a volume snapshot of the database as a backup using HPE CSI driver for K8s.
+Finally I demonstrate how to restore the MySQL database using the created volume snapshot.

 ### Persistent volumes and volume snapshots